gmeeker/queuebernetes/README.md

 ```

 #### deleteReplica ###
-Detailed control of when to delete containers,
+Detailed control of when to delete completed containers,
-e.g. only delete successful Job containers.
+e.g. only even failed Jobs.
+The default deletes only successful ones.
 `job` is a Kubernetes manifest.
 In particular `job.status` is useful.
 Default:
 ```
-(job, controller, options) => options.deleteJobs
+(job, controller, options) => options.deleteJobs && !job.status.failed
 ```

 #### getMinReplicas ###